 Simran Saseve-Dale (Vice President): Simran attended St Cuthbert’s from 1999 to 2003.
 She remembers her time at St Cuthbert’s fondly and many of her dearest friends today are the same ones she had through high school.
 After completing a Bachelor of Architecture at UoA, Simran gained a Master of Fine Art at RMIT Melbourne and now specialises in marketing and PR within the contemporary art and design industries.
 She has two young boys, loves to travel with them in tow, visit galleries, cook and write.
 Simran is particularly looking forward to being involved with growing the Old Girls’ Association scholarship funds.
 Find Simran here.

 Vianne Avery (Secretary): Vianne attended St Cuthberts from 1981 to 1987.
 After studying at university and working in the corporate world, she started her own landscape design and build business.
 20 years later, her business has grown significantly and now also provides interior design services and web-based business support.
 Vianne believes that starting a business is a great way to engage with all aspects of running a company and keeps you up-to-date with technology and the huge changes in the way we operate in the world.
 Vianne joined the Committee in 2019 as an opportunity to reconnect with the school and be a part of what the Old Girls do for students and the Old Girl community.
-Her two daughters are currently attending St Cuthbert’s.
+Her two daughters both attended St Cuthbert’s.

 Philippa Barrett (Black): Philippa attended St Cuthbert’s from 1981 to 1987.
 She graduated from University of Auckland in 1994 with an MA (Hons)/LLB and took up a position with law firm Bell Gully in the competition team of their corporate department.
 In 1998, Philippa moved to London to join the competition team of UK law firm Herbert Smith.
 Philippa then made a career change, moving into legal recruitment in the UK.
 After having their first two daughters, Amelia and Madeleine in London, Philippa and her husband Randal moved back to New Zealand in 2004, where their third daughter, Georgia, was born in 2006.
-All three of Philippa’s daughters currently attend St Cuthbert’s.
+All three of Philippa’s daughters attended St Cuthbert’s.

 Minta Smith: After leaving St Cuthbert’s in 2008, Minta attended Canterbury University and graduated with a BSc, Environmental Science before heading overseas to work and live in both Australia and London.
 After returning from the UK, Minta is now a recruiter at Home Recruitment, specialising in property, development, technology, and start-ups.
 She is delighted to be home in NZ with family and friends, which encouraged her to reconnect with the Old Girls of St Cuthbert’s.
 Find Minta here.

-Ashvini Soysa: Ashvini attended the College from 2002 to 2009 and is grateful for her time in Black Watch tartan.
+Ashvini Soysa (Treasurer): Ashvini attended the College from 2002 to 2009 and is grateful for her time in Black Watch tartan.
 Ashvini went on to graduate from the University of Auckland with a Bachelor of Commerce majoring in Accounting and Taxation.
 She is currently working in the Accounting/Finance team for an insurance broking company specialising in acquisitions and completing her qualification to be a Chartered Accountant.

 Kim Williams: Kim attended St Cuthbert’s from 1981-1987, her daughters Crystal and Samantha were and are (respectively) fourth generation students.
 Kim is grateful to be part of the Old Girls’ Association Committee and to have the opportunity to give back to the school that gave her a wonderful education, so many great memories, and precious friends.
 Kim spent her early years after school studying and travelling.
 She finally settled back in New Zealand and spent the most part of the last 23 years working at Sky Television as a Technology Manager, she recently made a career move to ASB.
 Kim is supported in all endeavours by her wonderful partner of nearly 20 years, Brian.
 Her mum Sandy, also an Old Girl, is very active in their lives.
 Find Kim here.